ethereum/portal-website/pages/concepts/execution-clients.md

 locally, or by fetching a snapshot of the state from another client.
 Most clients choose to do the snapshot approach because it is significantly faster.

-Historically, clients used a method of syncing the state called "fast sync", which despite it's name, is not very fast.
-This method involves starting at the state root of the HEAD block and walking the full trie, individually fetching every single node in the trie.
-This approach has been superceded by "snap sync" which instead involves fetching a full snapshot of only the "leaf" data from the trie.
+Historically, clients used a method of syncing the state called "fast sync" which, despite it's name, is not very fast.
+This method involves starting at the state root of the HEAD block and walking the full trie, individually fetching every node in the trie.
+This approach has been superceded by "snap sync" which instead fetches a full snapshot of only the "leaf" data from the trie.
 The efficiency of snap sync is that it fetches data in contiguous chunks rather than as individual trie nodes.
 Once a full copy of the state has been obtained, clients can then keep their state database